 Although the locals are well and truly exposed to other cultures from around the world that pound the pavement of their streets every day, Balinese culture is still thick in the air as they fiercely safeguard their traditions and ways of life.
 Most of the residents here are farmers.

-There are more than 70 family houses you can enter; you’re welcome to hang out with the villagers, and even have lunch in their homes (thought visitors often do leave a monetary token of appreciation as they leave the premises).
+There are more than 70 family houses you can enter; you’re welcome to hang out with the villagers, and even have lunch in their homes (though visitors often do leave a monetary token of appreciation as they leave the premises).
 Homestays within the village are available as well, if you’d like to spend more time in Penglipuran.
 They range from IDR300, 000 to IDR500, 000 a night, inclusive of breakfast.

 It’s best to visit before or after the main celebration day as during the rest of the festive season, the village residents are always dressed in traditional Balinese ceremonial attires, carrying banten (offerings) around, and of course the highlight, Penjor decorations in their fullest glory.
 These traditional Balinese ornaments made of bamboo poles, with curved tips adorned with beautifully crafted young coconut leaves, and other types of leaves such as banana leaves and pineapple leaves.
 They are staples of Balinese celebrations as symbols of gratitude and dedication, and there would always be offerings placed below them.